Geoffrey Dearmer: Service in the First World War

-Dearmer served first (in 1915) with the Royal Fusiliers at Gallipoli, where his younger brother, Christopher, a pilot with RNAS, had been recently killed in action, and then with the Royal Army Service Corps on the Western Front in France.
+Dearmer served first (in 1915) with the Royal Fusiliers at Gallipoli, where his younger brother, Christopher, a pilot with the Royal Naval Air Service, had been recently killed in action, and then with the Royal Army Service Corps on the Western Front in France.
 Dearmer's mother, Mabel, died in Serbia while serving as a paramedic with a Red Cross ambulance unit, for which her husband, the Revd Percy Dearmer, was acting as chaplain.

-Dearmer was appointed a lieutenant in the Royal Victorian Order (RVO).
+Dearmer was appointed a lieutenant of the Royal Victorian Order.

 Civilian career

-From 1936 to 1958 Dearmer was Examiner of Plays in the Lord Chamberlain's office.
-Simultaneously he served as Editor of the BBC radio Children's Hour programme.
+From 1936 to 1958, Dearmer was Examiner of Plays in the Lord Chamberlain's Office.
+Simultaneously, he served as editor of the BBC radio Children's Hour programme.
 In this capacity, he wrote the introduction in 1960 for W. R. Dalzell's Living Artists of the Eighteenth Century (Hutchinson & Co., London).
-In 1935 his sci-fi novel They Chose to Be Birds appeared (Heinemann, London, 1935).
+In 1935, his sci-fi novel They Chose to Be Birds appeared (Heinemann, London, 1935).

 Legacy

-Dearmer died at the age of 103.
+He turned 100 in 1993.
+Dearmer died in 1996 at the age of 103.
 The Geoffrey Dearmer Award for new poets was founded in his memory in 1998.

 Poetic works

-Many of Dearmer's war poems dealt with the overall brutality of war and violence, to which he was a direct eyewitness.
+Many of Dearmer's war poems dealt with the overall brutality of war and violence, of which he was a direct eyewitness.
 These poems enjoyed a brief popularity during and immediately after World War I but were later overshadowed by the starker works of other war poets such as Wilfred Owen and Siegfried Sassoon.
 Dearmer's poems were never infused with anger or despair and often revealed his unshakable Christian faith.

 Dearmer was also a poet of nature.
 A critic who knew him well rated his garden poetry as highly as his war poems, quoting these lines as an example: